Just what is NLP?

 - they will learn through hypnosis(!) and

-- they they will learn a special ‘advanced’ form of NLP.
+- they will learn a special ‘advanced’ form of NLP.

-Our customers see through this form of marketing.
-As a result they tend to be a pretty savvy bunch.
-They are, as our Pegasus NLP by-line suggests, people who like to think for themselves!
+Our customers tend to be a pretty savvy bunch and prefer substance over hype – they are, as our Pegasus NLP by-line suggests, ‘people who like to think for themselves’!